 Successful applicants are to be informed of the expectations and requirements of them should they choose to accept the grant.

-Successful applicants are required to submit itemized receipts for all expenses either in person or electronically.
+Successful applicants are required to submit itemized detailed receipts for all expenses either in person or electronically.

-In the case of shared expenses (accommodation, gas, etc.), applicants may submit copies of the receipt for reimbursement but must provide the name of the individual who shared the expense and detail how the expense was shared (percentage/amount paid per person).
+In the case of shared expenses (accommodation, gas, etc.), applicants may submit copies of the detailed receipt for reimbursement but must provide the name of the individual who shared the expense and detail how the expense was shared (percentage/amount paid per person).

-All associated receipts must be submitted at the same time.
+All associated detailed receipts must be submitted at the same time.
 Missing or lost receipts and/or failure to provide receipts in the given timeframe may result in the loss of part or all of the grant and ineligibility to access grant funding from Saitsa for the remainder of the academic year.

 Successful applicants will be strongly encouraged to submit a post-event feedback form online.